Combating Modern Slavery

 As part of our aforementioned remediation policy, we have identified a structure for dealing with these incidents.
 The Lush process for responding to violations will be to:

-In FY 21/22 we had a total of 8 number of instances that required investigation, received either directly to our customer care teams, instore, or via the whistleblowing hotline.
+In FY 22/23 we had one instance that required investigation, this was received directly via the whistleblowing hotline.

 We use key performance indicators to measure how effective we’ve been in combating slavery and human trafficking in our business and supply networks.